ahrenagatep/Data-Structures-Final-Project/README.md

 # D.S.
 Final Project: YourFitnessTracker

-**YourFitnessTracker** is a fitness application designed as the final project for a Data Structures class.
-It leverages various data structures to manage workout routines, calorie tracking, and user profiles efficiently.
-The application features a user-friendly interface powered by FlatLaf for an aesthetically pleasing dark mode.
+**YourFitnessTracker** is a fitness application and my final project for my Data Structures class.
+It uses 7 data structures to manage workout routines, calorie tracking, and user profiles efficiently.
+The application features a user-friendly interface powered by JavaSwing and FlatLaf for an aesthetically pleasing dark mode.

 ## Features
 - Create personalized fitness plans tailored to individual goals.